 - 2 scoops whey protein powder unsweetened (46 grams)

 - 1 teaspoon baking powder (gluten free if needed)

 - ⅓ cup dark chocolate chips divided (2 oz)

 - Preheat your oven to 350°F. Line a 6-cup muffin tin with liners and lightly spray them with oil.

 - In a large bowl, whisk the eggs, yogurt, melted butter, stevia, and vanilla.

 - Mix in the almond flour, followed by the protein powder, and finally the baking powder.
 Whisk until very smooth.

 - Fold in the chocolate chips, reserving 24 chocolate chips to sprinkle on top of the muffins.

 - Spoon the batter into the prepared muffin cups, filling them almost full.
-Top each muffin with 4 chocolate chip.
+Top each muffin with 4 chocolate chips.

 - Bake until a toothpick inserted in one of the muffins comes out clean, 17-19 minutes.
 They will not brown even when ready.

-- Cool 5 minutes in pan on a wire rack, then 10 more minutes directly on the rack.
+- Cool the muffins for 5 minutes in the pan on a wire rack, then 10 more minutes directly on the rack.

 Add Your Own Notes

 ❤️ Let's connect!
 Follow me on Pinterest, Facebook, TikTok, YouTube, Instagram, or Twitter.